javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 - Get and set cookies, ask questions to the visitor, show messages.
 - Remember the data on the client-side ("local storage").

-## What in-browser JavaScript can NOT do?
+## What CAN'T in-browser JavaScript do?

 JavaScript's abilities in the browser are limited for the sake of the user's safety.
 The aim is to prevent an evil webpage from accessing private information or harming the user's data.